avniproject/avni-website/src/pages/blog/2023-06-06-avni-release-3.39.0.md

 External API users can now POST media for Subject, Task, Encounter, ProgramEnrolment and ProgramEncounter entities.
 [Read more](https://avni.readme.io/docs/api-guide#media-observations).

+### Draft Encounter
+Previously, draft save only worked for registration forms.
+Now encounters can be saved as drafts as well.

 ### Sync Performance improvements
 We have improved performance of sync when media needs to be uploaded to Avni.